mon-gmx/mon-gmx.github.io/index.md

   >If “remote” means “you figure it out yourself,” run.
   >
   >🚩 5.
 Misaligned time zones with no operational foresight
-  >(2025): Ended up in a DevOps role operating out of India time, while support was needed during Western hours — you were either sleep-deprived or completely irrelevant.
+  >(2025): Ended up in a DevOps role operating out of India time, while support was needed during Western hours, you were either sleep-deprived or completely irrelevant.
   >
   >How to spot it:
   >